Welcome to Majlis Monitor!

 After we saw the need for a neutral and impartial source of information for Iranians on their country’s representatives, we created Majlis Monitor and Rouhani Meter.
 Based in Canada, We are a team of researchers who have taken on the task of monitoring from outside the country.
 While there are big benefits to monitoring from inside, such initiatives run very high risks in Iran.

 We would love to hear from you and welcome your feedback!
-Contact Farhad or Sara with your suggestions, or sign up for our newsletter to get the latest updates on Majlis Monitor and Rouhani Meter in your inbox!
+Contact Farhad with your suggestions, or sign up for our newsletter to get the latest updates on Majlis Monitor and Rouhani Meter in your inbox!